What is the Rental Registry?

 This inspection is utilized by contractors and potential home buyers to identify the location of lead paint and any potential lead hazards on the interior and exterior of a pre-1978 dwelling.
 The inspector usually uses an XRF machine to test paint in the dwelling.
 It is done in compliance with RI Dept. of Health regulation 23-24.6Pb.
 It generates a 15 – 20 page report.

-• Acceptable Clearance Certificate – This inspection is done in accordance with DOH regulations after a contractor or do-it-yourself landlord has completed a remodeling or renovation project that was done in compliance with EPA’s RRP Rule.
+This inspection is done in accordance with RIDOH regulations after a contractor or do-it-yourself landlord has completed a remodeling or renovation project that was done in compliance with EPA’s RRP Rule.
 The inspector will take dust wipes only in the area where work was performed.
 This certificate provides proof that the contractor left no lead contaminants behind when the renovation project was completed.
+This inspection is required for any property owner who is applying for the $5,000 per unit RI Lead Removal/Abatement Tax Credit.

 We Serve All of Rhode Island!